wu-lee/rushkoff-archive/docs/_articles/generation-x.md

 **Douglas Rushkoff**: A lot of New Age people seem suspicious of technology.
 They see it as somehow unnatural and something that really needs to be reversed in order to return us to a natural state.
 Personally, I think this is a sixties' paranoid view.
 I look at everything as ultimately natural.
 If we are in a technological morass, then the only way to get through it is to push through it, not to reverse it.

-Do you believe that technology is serving to link us with nature and one another?
+_Do you believe that technology is serving to link us with nature and one another?_

-Douglas Rushkoff: Ultimately, yes.
+**Douglas Rushkoff**: Ultimately, yes.
 Technology is part of nature.
 It's an extension of human consciousness.
-Ironically the portals that technolo- gy opens to us are generally portals that we could open without tech- nology, if we knew how.
+Ironically the portals that technology opens to us are generally portals that we could open without technology, if we knew how.
 I think that we are fully capable as human beings of having a global brain and of communicating with each other as parts of a single great organism.
-But either we really haven't devel- oped those skills, or else we've lost the ability to use them.
+But either we really haven't developed those skills, or else we've lost the ability to use them.
 Back in tribal days, people didn't see themselves as individuals; they saw themselves as parts of a little organism.
 Well, being one part of an eight-billion-part organism is much harder to come to grips with.
-In a way, technology is

-a test run.
+In a way, technology is a test run.

 So the Internet is the first test run of a process that will eventually hard- wire us together as a single great organism?